seph54-ux/budgetwise/README.md

 BudgetWise is a modern and intuitive web application designed to help you take control of your finances.
 Track your income and expenses, set budgets, manage savings goals, and get smart, AI-powered suggestions to optimize your spending.

+## Our Story

+It all started with a simple problem: finding the right app to track both expenses and savings.
+After searching and not quite finding one that felt right, the idea for BudgetWise was born.
+It began as a personal tool to manage finances in a way that was simple, intuitive, and suited to specific needs.

+What started as a personal project was soon shared with colleagues and friends, who loved the idea.
+Their enthusiasm and valuable suggestions for new features helped shape BudgetWise into what it is today—a more robust and collaborative tool for financial wellness.

 ## Key Features

 *   **Dashboard Overview**: Get a quick, at-a-glance summary of your total income, expenses, and current balance.